ConservaSom/soundmeteR/README.md

 # soundmeteR

-R package for sound meter alike analysis.
+R package for sound meter analysis.

 Package only availaible on [github](http://github.com/).
 In order to install you will need the [devtools](https://cran.r-project.org/package=devtools) package installed on your [R program](https://www.r-project.org/).
 Please follow the code bellow to install the package: